-We will use the following type of unitary representations of the group $\Gamma$.
+We introduce following type of unitary representations of the group $\Gamma$.

-\begin{defn} An adelic Hilbert space representation of the group $G$ described above consists of the following data.
-Let $\V$ be a topological vector space, acted by $G$, and let $H\subseteq \V$ be Hilbert space unitarely acted by $G$ (this is not the Hilbert space of the adelic Hilbert space representation).
+\begin{defn} An adelic Hilbert space representation of the group $G$, consists of the following data.
+Let $\V$ be a topological vector space, acted by $G$, and let $H\subseteq \V$ be a dense Hilbert space unitarily acted by $G$ (this is not the Hilbert space of the adelic Hilbert space representation).

 For $\Gamma_\sigma\in\S$, we denote by $\V^{\Gamma_\sigma}$ the set of vectors in $\V$ fixed by $\Gamma_\sigma$.
 We assume that we are given a family of Hilbert space $H^{\Gamma_\sigma}$ for $\Gamma_\sigma$ in $\S$ with the following properties: